A system model of a single-position radar system with multiple targets

 Conclusion

-The example examined the operation of a simple single position radar system.
-The radar detected 4 targets at a previously specified distance (1045, 1988, 3532 and 3845 metres).
+In the example, the operation of a simple single-position radar system was considered.
+As a result of the radar operation, 4 targets were detected at a previously set distance (1045, 1988, 3532 and 3845 meters).